Yoast/wordpress-seo/composites/OnboardingWizard/README.md

 The onboarding wizard is a generic library that can be used to dynamically generate an installation wizard.
 The wizard and all of its underlying components should be built with React in ES2015, using Babel to transpile the code to ES5.
 For consistency we will use browserify to manage JS modules

 ## Installing
-A step by step series of examples that tell you have to get a development env running
+This chapter tells what you have to do to get a working version of the onboarding wizard running.

 ### Prerequisities
 What things you need to install the software and how to install them